dvidelabs/flatcc/doc/binary-format.md

 null characters and a parser will padd the missing null characters.

-The following example uses fixed size arrays.
+The following example uses fixed length arrays.
 The example is followed by the equivalent representation without such arrays.

     struct Basics {